facelessuser/Rummage/docs/user-guide/gui-usage.md

 ---

 ## Overview
 Rummage is designed to be easy to pick up.
 Rummage's interface consists of three tabs: Search, Files, Content.
-Each element is labeled to indicate its functionality, and they are grouped with like elements.
 In general, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
-Search features can be tweaked with toggles, and the scope of what files get searched can be narrowed with filters.
+Search features can be tweaked with toggles, and the files that get searched can be narrowed with filters.
 Search options are all contained in the **Search** tab.
-When a search has been completed, general info about matches in files will be displayed in the **Files** tab, and more detailed context information will be displayed in the **Content** tab.
+When a search has been completed, general info about matches found in files will be displayed in the **Files** tab, and more detailed context information will be displayed in the **Content** tab.

-Rummage also comes with a simple regex tester to test out patterns.
-Rummage also has a feature where patterns can be saved for later and/or frequent use.
+Rummage also comes with a simple regex tester to test out patterns, and a feature where patterns can be saved for later and/or frequent use.

-At the bottom of the dialog are the search and replace buttons that initiate the search or replace.

 The status bar will show search progress, match counts, and other useful information.

 !!! caution "Warning: Replace"
     When replacing, Rummage will back up the file in `<your file name>.rum-bak`.
 If the copy fails, it should terminate the replace for that file.
 You can disable backups if you like, but if you aren't careful with your patterns, you may remove unwanted text that you won't be able to recover unless you use version control.
 If using encoding guessing, Rummage *might* guess the wrong encoding causing some things to get lost during replace.
-And aside from those issues, something unexpected *could* always occur as well.
+And aside from those issues, something unexpected *could* always occur as well, but hopefully not as Rummage is been trough a lot of testing.

     In short, if you disable backups, there is a greater risk as you will no longer have a safety net.
 Even with backups, something *could* go wrong.
 This is free software, and I am not responsible for files corrupted or lost.
-You have been warned.

     Large files, really large files, can possibly cause an issue and may error out as the entire file will be read into memory for a replace.
 If you are doing really large files, know that it may error out or get really slow.
 Remember this is done in Python, if you are doing massive GB files, maybe you are using the wrong tool for the job.